 Using a simple roux base (butter + flour) you can make your own Alfredo sauce in just a few minutes.
 Parmesan cheese gives this homemade Alfredo sauce it's classic cheesy flavor and creamy texture.
 This homemade sauce tastes 100 times better than any jarred sauce available and is so easy there's no reason not to go for it!

-White wine and lemon add a bit of tang and sophistication.
+White wine and lemon add tang and sophistication.

 If ever you want to jazz up a weeknight meal, just add some sort of cooking alcohol.
 That's my motto.
 And for this dish, it totally works.